yuvraj-sahu/Google-CodeIn-2019-2020/JavaOOPExamples/Explanation.md

 An abstract class is a class where not all methods are defined.
 This can be used when a class is too vague to specify how something would be done.

 For example, the Animal class is abstract and does not provide an implementation for the method speak().
-This is because different living things have different ways of speaking and there is no general way that animals speak.
+This is because different animals have different ways of speaking and there is no general way that animals speak.

 When a class inherits from an abstract class, it has two options - it can either declare itself as abstract, or it can provide an implementation for the abstract method(s).